aristath/bootstrap-admin/readme.txt

 * Includes WPMUdev Pro-Sites optimizations
 * Includes WPMUdev MarketPress optimizations
 * Even more, and a lot more on the way!
+* Styling is done using LESS.

 If you like it and use it on your projects, please consider donating @ http://aristeides.com

 == Installation ==

 Just copy to your plugins folder and activate (or Network activate) it.

+Styling is done using less.
+This Plugin includes phpless http://leafo.net/lessphp/ If you want to use less when theming this plugin, you should open the config.php file and change this line

+`define('BOOTSTRAP_ADMIN_LESS_MODE', '0');`

+from '0' to '1'.
+This will tell the less preprocessor to re-compile the stylesheet every time a change is detected on our less file.
+When you're done theming, please change it back to '0' to speed-up your admin section.
+(though it's not resources-heavy, phpless is still one more script that runs.
+If you are not theming using less, keep this option to '0'.)

 == Screenshots ==